aristocratious/docusaurus-mvp/docs/impact/transformation-stories.md

 - Contributed to ethical AI development standards and practices
 - Demonstrated viability of democratic, purpose-driven technology work

+### Key Takeaways
+- **AI for Information Equity**: AI was used to level the playing field, making complex technical information accessible to all worker-owners, thereby strengthening their democratic process.
+- **Ethical AI in Practice**: The cooperative didn't just talk about ethical AI; they built it into their own governance and operational models, using it to vet projects and align with their values.
+- **Augmentation Over Automation**: The focus was on creating AI "co-pilots" for developers and project managers, which enhanced individual capabilities and freed up time for more creative, strategic work.

 ---

 ## Story 4: Healthcare Nonprofit - Integrating AI with Community-Centered Care